lehai2909/lehai2909.github.io/README.md

 I have worked for some company as various titles.
 This allowed me to travel a lot, and make my life more colorful :rainbow:

-In case you're interested in my past experience and skill, you can take a look at [my CV](https://drive.google.com/file/d/1IA-8lxUMo0NmZkeElWgpT5-Ve7rovy9T/view?usp=sharing)

 # How to keep in touch?
 :email: lehai2909@gmail.com